-This is not the first time that Australian Criminal Law Group has defended firearms charges for young clients that have been unfairly accused of gun related crimes.
-Just recently, a young Sydney man had charges dropped following Australian Criminal Law Groups defence in relation to a gel gun possession charge.
-In this instance it was advertisers and inconsistent state laws around a highly profitable and booming industry in Australia that were to blame.
+This is not the first time that Australian Criminal Law Group has defended firearms charges for young clients unfairly accused of gun-related crimes.
+Just recently, a young Sydney man had charges dropped following Australian Criminal Law Groups’ defence in relation to a gel gun possession charge.
+In this instance, it was advertisers and inconsistent state laws around a highly profitable and booming industry in Australia that were to blame.
 The client was misled and deliberately targeted and, as such, should not have been held accountable for having prohibited firearms in his possession.

 Mr Mercael cautions all those involved in or looking to become involved in recreational gun sports and gun club activity, including those looking to purchase or distribute prohibited firearms, to ensure they are properly informed about their local and federal firearms laws.
 If not, they could risk facing criminal charges in court.

 Read more about firearms law and prohibited firearms-related criminal offences here.